 Useful Tips on Material Transfer Agreement (MTA)

-The Material Transfer Agreement is executed in fulfillment of Article 9 of the Biodiversity Act of Bhutan, 2003 and in concurrence to the Executive Order of the Honorable Secretary, Ministry of Agriculture and Forests, where in, it affirms that the National Biodiversity Centre (NBC) is the office designate for implementing the Material Transfer Agreements (MTA).
+The Material Transfer Agreement is executed in fulfillment of Article 9 of the Biodiversity Act of Bhutan, 2003, and in concurrence with the Executive Order of the Honorable Secretary, Ministry of Agriculture and Forests, wherein, it affirms that the National Biodiversity Centre (NBC) is the office designated for implementing the Material Transfer Agreements (MTA).

 1. What is a Material Transfer Agreement?

-A Material Transfer Agreement is a written contract which defines the rights, obligations and restrictions for both the provider and the recipient with respect to the materials or any derivatives, and any confidential information exchanged with the material.
-It addresses issues such as ownership of materials and rights over the inventions resulting from the use of the materials, transfer and use of the material and any resulting publications or intellectual property rights.
+A Material Transfer Agreement is a written contract that defines the rights, obligations, and restrictions for both the provider and the recipient with respect to the materials or any derivatives, and any confidential information exchanged with the material.
+It addresses issues such as ownership of materials and rights over the inventions resulting from the use of the materials, transfer, and use of the material, and any resulting publications or intellectual property rights.